-It can be a task getting kids to take part in things that are meant to keep them healthy, eating vegetables and going to bed at the right time can be such a hassle.
+It can be a task getting kids to take part in anything that is meant to keep them healthy.
+Eating vegetables and going to bed at the right time can be such a hassle.

 Dental hygiene and tooth brushing is no different.
 Ask any parent and they’ll tell you without hesitation that getting their kids to brush their teeth is an ongoing struggle.
 Maybe it has to do with the fact that tooth brushing is a core part of the standard bedtime routine.
 The cause of the resistance is unknown, but one thing is true: kids don’t take to oral hygiene as easily as dental professionals or parents would like.

-1. Make it a game – Competition is a strong motivator, especially for little ones.
-Although the idea of dental decay might not be effective at getting them to brush and floss properly, the prospect of reigning victorious in an ongoing competition with mom and dad might be a little different.
+Why not make it a game?
+Competition is a strong motivator, especially for little ones.
+Although the idea of dental decay might not be effective at getting them to brush and floss properly, the prospect of reigning victorious in an ongoing competition with mum and dad might be a little different.
 Try creating a game surrounding oral hygiene routine to raise interest.

-2. Try an electric toothbrush – Kids have very little patience for hassle and tedium.
+Try a fun toothbrush.
+Kids have very little patience for hassle and tedium.
 Think about it.
-When they don’t like doing something, it’s usually because the task involves a little work on their part for which they won’t get any direct benefit (chores, cleaning their room, etc.).
-An electric toothbrush can reduce some of the frustration of manual brushing that kids experience, and it can add a cool factor that makes whole experience more enjoyable.
+When they don’t like doing something, it’s usually because the task involves a little work on their part.
+A fun toothbrush can reduce some of the frustration of teeth brushing that kids experience.
+Also, it can add a cool factor that makes whole experience more enjoyable.

-3. Explain in their words – Periodontal disease, gingivitis, and tooth decay often don’t make a lot of sense to kids.
-And for that reason, they become these imperceptible things that mummy and daddy think are important, not exactly top kid priorities.
-To circumvent this issue, dental professionals can assist parents in explaining the consequences of improper oral hygiene in kid-friendly words.
+Explain why you want them to brush their teeth in their words.
+Periodontal disease, gingivitis, and tooth decay often don’t make a lot of sense to kids.
+For that reason, they become these imperceptible things that mummy and daddy think are important, not exactly top kid priorities.
+To circumvent this issue, dental professionals can assist parents in explaining the consequences of improper oral hygiene in child-friendly words.

-4. Let them pick out paste, floss, and other supplies – Kids get excited about the small stuff.
-Getting a toy with their kids’ meal, seeing a jumbo jet take off at the airport, and picking out a treat from the store are all experiences that seem small to us but can have a big impact on little minds.
+You should let your child pick their own toothpaste, floss, and other supplies.
+Kids get excited about the small stuff.
+Getting a toy with their kids’ meal or seeing a jumbo jet take off at the airport are experiences that seem small to us.
+These experiences can have a big impact on little minds.
 Parents can use this to their advantage by letting their kids pick out their own brush, paste, and floss.
 This lets them get a little excited about the purchase, and consequently the brushing and flossing they’ll do later.

-5. Have parents brush and floss with them – This last tip might be simple, but it could be one of the most effective of them all.
-The idea is to link the parent’s routine with the kid’s so that they can witness the parent’s hygiene habits and use them to model their own.
+This last tip might be simple, but it could be one of the most effective of them all.
+The idea is to link your routine with your childs.
+This means that they can witness the your hygiene habits and use them to model their own.
 Kids are highly impressionable when it comes to parental behaviour.
 Sometimes simply seeing their mum or dad work to keep their teeth healthy will help them do the same.